lgragert/imputation-validation/README.md

 ```

-### Amino acid level or eplet-level analysis:
+### Eplet-level analysis:

-Finally we could test quality of predictions by single amino acid positions or eplets / amino acid motifs, by converting the allele names using HLAGenie.
+Finally we could test quality of predictions by eplets, by converting the allele names using HLAGenie.

 Eplet-Level Analysis:

 We use the [Eplet Registry API](https://www.epregistry.com.br/), which can only handle 100 pairings at a time, so be cautious of that when creating these plots.
-Right now only analyzes Class II eplet mismatches.
+Right now, scripts only analyzes Class II eplet mismatches.

+**Notice**: Please have your own API key ready in a file to use these scripts.
+API key not provided in scripts.
+Please get in touch with the Eplet Registry for one.

 If there are no donor-recipient pairings, then you can resort to Monte-Carlo Pairings simulation.